emqx/eip/active/0038-secret-registry.md

 encryption) provides the at-rest property without adding key management to EMQX's surface area.
 Mention as a possible v2.

-### Vault / AWS Secrets Manager / external broker integration
+### Direct secret-broker API integration (Vault, AWS Secrets Manager)

-Considered: instead of (or in addition to) a built-in registry, support fetching secrets from external secret brokers at render time.
+Considered: instead of (or in addition to) a built-in registry, support fetching secrets directly from an external secret broker's API at render time.
 Rejected for v1 on two grounds: it expands the surface area significantly (broker plugins, credential management for the broker connection, timeout / cache semantics for slow brokers, error handling for "broker reachable but secret missing" vs "broker unreachable"), and it shifts the operational model from "EMQX is self-contained" to "EMQX has a hard runtime dependency on an external secret service."

-Operators who want Vault-backed secrets can run a Vault Agent sidecar that templates a HOCON file containing `emqx_secret_registry` CRUD calls and re-applies on rotation.
+Interoperability with those brokers is instead achieved *indirectly*, through value indirection (see "Value indirection"): a Vault Agent / Kubernetes secret volume / init container materialises the secret as a file or an environment variable, and the registry entry stores the `file://` / `env://` reference.
+EMQX resolves it at use time and never holds the plaintext.
+This covers the common "our secrets already come from Vault/K8s" case without EMQX taking on a broker-client dependency; rotation is handled by the external tooling refreshing the file / variable, with no registry write at all.
+Direct broker-API integration can still be added later for cases indirection does not cover (e.g. per-render dynamic secrets).

 ### Returning the value via GET